 ArcelorMittal Poland Świętochłowice is a steel plant in Poland which has more than 170 years of history.
 To give the plant’s old office building a fresh look, the facade was completely renovated using products manufactured largely on site.
 These included ArcelorMittal Europe – Flat Products’ Granite® Quartz and Granite® HDX organic coated steels in the corporate colours of orange and grey.
 In just over one month, the building was transformed from a run-down office block to a modern, contemporary headquarters for the plant’s operations.

 Granite® Quartz and Granite® HDX are organic coated steels which were specifically developed for external facade and roofing applications.
-As they are part of ArcelorMittal’s Nature range, both products are free of hexavalent chromium and heavy metals and meet the European Union’s REACH regulations.
+Both products are free of hexavalent chromium and heavy metals and meet the European Union’s REACH regulations.

 The main goal of the recent renovation was to improve the visual aspect of the plant's main office building.
 An additional building and garages located near the plant’s main gate were also partially renovated at the same time.
 During the project, the existing cladding sheets were removed and replaced with Hairplan 300 panels, an innovative and aesthetic cladding solution fabricated with steel coated in Granite® Quartz.
 Hairplan is an easy-to-assemble facade system developed by ArcelorMittal Construction for the building market.